Danmcaires/Blog-post/Blog-post.md

 # Deploying your application to StarlingX

-An application can be deployed in many ways to the [Kubernetes cluster(s) that StarlingX manages](https://docs.starlingx.io/operations/k8s_cluster.html) :
+An application can be deployed in many ways on the [Kubernetes cluster(s) that StarlingX manages](https://docs.starlingx.io/operations/k8s_cluster.html) :